tu-rbo/concarne/README.md

 For using the nolearn compatibility extension, you will need to install the newest version of [nolearn](https://github.com/dnouri/nolearn) which requires pydotplus.

+The code was tested with Python 2.7.11+ and Python 3.5.2.

 ### Running tests

 In the concarne repository root, type